Multi-block Min-max Bilevel Optimization with Applications in Multi-task Deep AUC Maximization: Proposed Algorithms and convergence Analysis

 A standard approach in bilevel optimization literature \cite{99401} for computing $\nabla \y_i(\x)$ is to derive $\nabla \y_i(\x)=-\nabla^2_{xy}g_i(\x,\y_i(\x))[\nabla^2_{yy}g_i(\x,\y_i(\x))]^{-1}$ from the optimality condition of $\y_i(\x)$.
 Therefore, the gradient we are looking for is given by

 All components in this gradient can be easily obtained from unbiased stochastic oracles except for the inverse of hessian $[\nabla^2_{yy}g_i(\x,\y_i(\x))]^{-1}$ for all blocks.
 This could be problematic in the sense of theory and practical implementation.
 For practical implementation, we do not want to update the hessian inverse estimators for all blocks, which is prohibitive when the number of blocks is large.
-A common approach used in the literature of SBO is to use Neumann series~\cite{99401}:

-where $k_t$ is the number of samples $\{\xi_i^t\}_{i=1}^{k_t}$ for estimating the hessian inverse.
-This estimator is biased and its error w.r.t to $\nabla_{yy}^2 g_i(\x_{t},\y_i^{t})^{-1}$ is controlled by the number of samples $k_t$~\cite{99401}.
-However, employing the above estimator to update only the sampled blocks $i\in I_t$ is problematic, because the error for those not sampled cannot be controlled.
-To address this issue, we adapt two different approaches for estimating the hessian inverse, each of which has its own preferred scenario.

-The first method is estimating the hessian by stochastic oracle and directly taking inverse for those sampled blocks~\cite{qiuNDCG2022}.
-We maintain a momentum term $s_i^{t+1}$ for each block that stores historical information on the hessian estimator $\nabla^2_{yy}g_i(\x_t,\y_i^t;\cB_i^t)$.
-And the hessian inverse is approximated by directly computing the inverse of $s_i^{t+1}$, i.e.,
+A common approach used in the literature of SBO is to use Neumann series~\cite{99401} $H_i^{t+1}= \frac{k_t}{C_{gyy}}\prod_{j=1}^q \left(I-\frac{1}{C_{gyy}}\nabla_{yy}^2 g_i(\x_{t},\y_i^{t};\xi_i^t)\right)$, where $q$ is chosen from $\{1,\dots, k_t\}$ randomly and $k_t$ is the number of samples $\{\xi_i^t\}_{i=1}^{k_t}$ for estimating the hessian inverse.
+This estimator is a biased one and its error w.r.t to $\nabla_{yy}^2 g_i(\x_{t},\y_i^{t})^{-1}$ is controlled by the number of samples $k_t$~\cite{99401}.
+However, it is problematic to employ the above estimator for only the sampled blocks $i\in I_t$ because the error for those not sampled cannot be controlled.
+To address this issue, we use a different approach for estimating the hessian inverse by only updating the estimators for those sampled blocks~\cite{qiuNDCG2022}.
+The idea is to maintain a momentum term $s_i^{t+1}$ for each block that stores historical information on the hessian estimator $\nabla^2_{yy}g_i(\x_t,\y_i^t;\tilde{\cB}_i^t)$.
+And the hessian inverse is approximated by directly computing the inverse of $s_i^{t+1}$, i.e., for sampled $i\in I_t$,

 In terms of theoretical analysis, we are not bounding the individual error $H_i^{t+1} - \nabla_{yy}^2 g_i(\x_{t},\y_i^{t})^{-1}$ for all blocks, but the cumulative error for all blocks across all iterations.
 This is exhibited in Lemma~\ref{MA_s_multi_tasks}.
 As the conclusion of the above discussion, the gradient estimator of $\nabla F(\w_t)$ is given by